 While there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
 The lender can agree to freeze an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-In addition to choosing the shorter rate lock period, there are several ways you are able to attain the best rate.
-The larger down payment you make, the lower the rate will be, since you will be starting with more equity.
-You can pay points to improve your interest rate for the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
-You'll pay more up front, but you will come out ahead in the end.
+In addition to choosing the shorter rate lock period, there are other ways you are able to get the best rate.
+The more the down payment, the better your interest rate will be, since you will be starting with more equity.
+You may opt to pay points to bring down your rate over the life of the loan, meaning you pay more initially.
+For a lot of people, this makes sense and is a good deal..